-Described as one of the loveliest castles in Europe, this a late-medieval/early-Renaissance palace is located on the water, boasting a seriously beautiful moat.
+Described as one of the loveliest castles in Europe, this late-medieval/early-Renaissance palace is located on the water, boasting a seriously beautiful moat.
 The family who own and live in the castle open it up to the public during the year.
-It is one of the most visited water castles in Germany and a favourite day trip from Frankfurt.
+It is one of the most visited water castles day trips from Frankfurt.
 We suggest strolling through the various romantic paths on the grounds.

 11. Löwenburg Castle

 Built between 1793 and 1801, Löwenburg Castle is one of the earliest mock-medieval ruins of Continental Europe.
 Löwenburg Castle is one of the most beautiful structures in the world despite being an imitation of medieval architecture.
 Located in the serene surrounds of Bergpark Willhelmshöhe its exterior resembles a semi-ruined medieval knights castle.
 With high ceilings and ornate design, the interiors of this palace observe the characteristic layout of a Baroque country Schloss.
 The castle features grand apartments, armory, and a Neo-Gothic chapel.

 13. Glucksburg Castle